The courts and mental health

 When can I be given a section 48/49?

-- you have a 'mental disorder' which means you should be in hospital for treatment
+- You have a mental disorder which means you should be in hospital for treatment

-- you are in urgent need of treatment
+- You’re in urgent need of treatment

-- treatment is available for you in hospital.
+- Treatment is available for you in hospital

-- discharging you from hospital
+- Discharging you from hospital

-- giving you section 17 leave, or
+- Giving you section 17 leave

-- transferring you to another hospital.
+- Transferring you to another hospital

 If your responsible clinician thinks that you no longer need treatment in hospital, the Ministry of Justice can send you back to prison.

-Can I challenge the transfer?
+Can I challenge a section 48/49 transfer?

-The Ministry of Justice is responsible for deciding whether you should be transferred to hospital or from hospital back to prison.
+The Ministry of Justice is responsible for deciding whether you should be transferred to hospital, or transferred from hospital back to prison.
 You can potentially challenge these decisions, including a decision not to transfer you, by judicial review.
-See our pages on complaining about health and social care decisions for more information on how to do this.

 Judicial review